 In looking at the USDA recommendations for infants 6-12 months of age, you realize that they recommend about 140-150g/day of formula.
-That equates to about 34 scoops (4.3g/scoop) per day, which is about 1115mL per day of prepared Stage 2 formula.
+That equates to about 34 scoops (4.3g/scoop) per day, which is about 1115mL per day of the prepared Stage 2 formula.

-Clearly that's a ton of formula and unlikely to be the case with your 6-12 month old baby, since you'll likely be supplementing formula with at least some oatmeal and/or rice cereal.
+Clearly that's a ton of formula and unlikely to be the case with your 6-12-month-old baby, since you'll likely be supplementing formula with at least some oatmeal and/or rice cereal.

 Here is a table comparing the USDA recommendation for 6-12 months to what the Kendamil Goat Stage 2 provides (in 150g of powdered formula):

 |Omega-6||USDA: 4.6g||Stage 2: 5.6g|